jjmontesl/cubesviewer/README.md

 License
 =======

-CubesViewer is licensed under MIT license.
+CubesViewer is published under MIT license.

 For full license see the LICENSE file.